Spin(7)-instantons on Joyce's first examples of compact Spin(7)-manifolds: Introduction

 \section{Introduction}

 $Spin(7)$-instantons are Yang--Mills connections on a $Spin(7)$-manifold, which minimise the Yang--Mills functional and are solutions to a system of non-linear first-order elliptic equations.
 They are among the main objects in Gauge theory in higher dimensions as proposed by Donaldson--Thomas \cite{DoTh} and Donaldson--Segal \cite{DoSe}. $Spin(7)$-instantons have similar deformation properties to anti-self-dual instantons on 4-manifolds.
 In fact, pursuing the algebro-geometric counterpart of them has recently become one of the hot topics in the research area of virtual enumerative invariants on Calabi--Yau four-folds (see e.g. Borisov--Joyce \cite{BoJo} and Oh--Thomas \cite{OhTh, OhTh2} for foundational works).

-However, producing examples of these $Spin(7)$-instantons is known to be a very difficult problem, especially, if the underlying manifolds are compact.
-In this article, we construct them on examples of compact $Spin(7)$-manifolds by Joyce \cite{Joyc3}.
+However, producing examples of these $Spin(7)$-instantons is known to be a very difficult problem, especially, if the underlying manifolds are compact, because of the extensive analysis involved, already apparent in the construction of the underlying compact $Spin(7)$-manifolds, as well as the limited flexibility in achieving surjectivity of the linearised operator in contrast to the situation in lower-dimensional gauge theory.
+In this article, we construct them on an example of compact $Spin(7)$-manifolds by Joyce \cite{Joyc3}.
+We exploit the explicit geometric nature of this example of the underlying compact $Spin(7)$-manifold, which enables us to simultaneously glue rigid Hermitian-Yang--Mills connections on Eguchi--Hanson spaces, one of the building blocks of this example, with rigid background flat connections on the manifold.
+This is carried out with refined analysis using weighted H\"older norms.